-An opt out strategy of voluntary testing for HCV infection at the prevention baseline visit is recommended for all sentenced inmates.
+An opt out strategy of voluntary testing for HCV infection is recommended for all inmates, regardless of sentencing status, including new intakes and those already in population who have not been previously tested.
 An "opt out" approach involves an informed refusal of testing, rather than informed consent (or "opt in") for testing.
 After informing a patient of the indications and plan for testing, the particular test is ordered and performed-unless the patient declines it.
 Testing is considered voluntary in that it is good clinical practice, but is not required by policy or law.